 As needed, I use the genealogy resources of the Jefferson County Genealogy Society at the Fairfield Public Library (Fairfield, Iowa) for much of my local "documentation" and sourcing; I also take advantage of the courthouse vital records and probate materials to examine first hand some of the materials that help me put on genealogy information and determine relationship links for my memorials, and to suggest corrections or updates to memorials made by other contributors where possible.
 Of course, there are online genealogy websites that I often use as well to confirm or not confirm some family information and relationships.

 Note: I (and others) also have contributed headstone photos to Iowa Gravestones Photo Project website for linking purposes from the IaGenWeb.org/Jefferson county genealogy website.
 My screenname on IGPP was formerly "thompsonrb".
-That has now been changed for all of my submission to "iowagenealogy.jeffersoncounty" because of my email address change.
+That has now been changed for all of my submissions to "iowagenealogy.jeffersoncounty" because of my email address change.